Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/TakeImage/Camera_ZoomOffsetX.md

 !!!
 Note
     The parameter input limits are updated depending on actual zoom factor.<br>
-    The more of the whole camera sensor is visible (equals to low zoom factor) the lower are the possiblities (and limits) to adjust.
+    The more of the whole camera sensor is visible (equals to low zoom factor) the lower are the possibilities (and limits) to adjust.

 !!!
 Tip
     This parameter should be set on the 'Reference Image' configuration page.
     There you have a visual feedback.
-This paramter only applies when `Zoom Factor` is higher than `1.0x`.
+This parameter only applies when `Zoom Factor` is higher than `1.0x`.